Maxyandr/bwttesttask/README.md

 ## Testing the Project

-Before running the tests, ensure all the Docker containers are up and running.
 The tests can be run with this command:

 ```bash
   make test